ChessWorld.net - Play Online Chess

 Pawn Storm Rating: 1400+

-Advancing pawns on one wing to attack the enemy King.
+Aggressively advancing multiple pawns on one wing to rip open lines and attack the enemy King (common in opposite-side castling).

 Smothered Mate Rating: 1600+

-A beautiful Knight mate where the King is blocked in (smothered) by its own pieces.
+A beautiful Knight checkmate where the King cannot escape because it is completely blocked in (smothered) by its own friendly pieces.

 Trapping / Domination Rating: 1600+